dpscience/DDRS4PALS/README.md

 # Run executable (*.exe)
 The executable (and binary files) can be either downloaded from <b>zenodo platform</b> by following the related DOI (see above) or from the corresponding release.

-# Setup from source files
+# Run DDRS4PALS from source files
 1. Download [Qt-framework](https://www.qt.io/download) (at least v5.x).
-2. Download and Setup MS Visual Studio Compiler 2013 (or any newer version) .
+2. Download and Setup the MS Visual Studio Compiler (at least version 2013).
-3. Compile (x86/x64) and Run the code on your Machine.
+3. Compile and Deploy for x64.
-4. Start the Simulation or Acquisition Modus if your DRS4 Board is connected.
+4. Connect your DRS4-EB (if available) and start the Simulation or Acquisition Mode.
 5. Finished.
-Press run to obtain your Lifetime Spectra.